wdporter/i-am-that-vuepress/highlights/readme.md

 ## [3.
 The Living Present](/3-the-living-present/)

-&ensp;What is wrong with its seeking the pleasant and shirking the unpleasant?
+&emsp;What is wrong with its seeking the pleasant and shirking the unpleasant?
 Between the banks of pain and pleasure the river of life flows.
 It is only when the mind refuses to flow with life and gets stuck at the banks that it becomes a problem.
 By flowing with life I mean acceptance — letting come what